Mostafa-Mansour/MPC-Controller/README.md

 - **Timestep Length and Elapsed Duration (N & dt)**: *Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.*

 The values chosen for N and dt are 12 and 0.1, respectively.
-Admittedly, I choose these values after reading some discussion in the forum
+I choose these values after reading some discussions and by try and error.

 - **Polynomial Fitting and MPC Preprocessing**: *A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.*